How To Fix Getwid Contact Form Not Sending Email

 Your emails might still go to the spam folder if they are sent from the default WordPress email address.

-GetWid contact form does not have any settings to change that.
+Getwid contact form does not have any settings to change that.

 Luckily, with WP Mail SMTP, you can force all plugins on your website to send emails from a real address.
 This is applied to default notifications from WordPress as well.